-Today we look at claims that it is unsafe to drink from plastic water bottles which have been frozen or left in a hot car.
+Is it unsafe to drink from plastic water bottles, particularly those which have been frozen or left in a hot car?

 Plastic Bottled Water DIOXIN Danger

 LET EVERYONE WHO HAS A WIFE/GIRLFRIEND/ DAUGHTER KNOW PLEASE!